 |Calories from Fat||63|

 |% Daily Value *|

 |Protein 3 g||6%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 This is very similar if you choose to use Jiffy in place of all of the dry ingredients.
 I love Jiffy cornbread, but prefer to make it from scratch!

-But I make changes to every recipe that I use to fit our family and our tastes.
+I make changes to every recipe that I use to fit our family and our tastes.
 I'm sure you will too and I encourage you to.
-The recipes you make now, and love, will stay with you for the rest of your life.
+The recipes you make and love now will stay with you for the rest of your life.

 What do you want to spend your life eating?

 Are you a Jiffy or from scratch kind of person when it comes to cornbread?

 © 2013 Victoria Van Ness